ckenaley/trackter/tutorial.md

 Next, with `kid.vid` we'll extract the images from the downloaded AVI and compute the midline positions and store them.
-The threshold ("thr") value of 0.7 works well for backlit images like the onces in this video.
+The threshold ("thr") value of 0.7 works well for backlit images like the ones in this video.
-We'll only process the first 50 frames, and produce a video with midline postions plotted over the original frames with a playback frame rate of 10 fps.
+We'll only process the first 50 frames, and produce a video with midline positions plotted over the original frames with a playback frame rate of 10 fps.
 By default, `kid.vid` assumes the ROI (the body of interest) is the largest group of negative pixels in the field.
 However, should it not be, you can indicated the ROI of interest as the nth largest in the